-While i am completely aware that “Slaves” in this day an age are WILLING.
-BUT – i think the point here is CHOICE.
+While i am completely aware that “Slaves” in this day and age are WILLING and not forced, that’s not exactly my point here. i think the point here is CHOICE.
 And sometimes i have ‘choices’ that i want to make.
 A slave doesn’t really have ANY choices.
 Right?

-So submissive gets permission, a slave isn’t even allowed to ask.
+Additionally a submissive (sometimes) get permission when they ask, a slave isn’t even allowed to ask.

 That’s why i am submissive and not the Alpha or “upper case” i, but i am me.

 So what does that mean?
 Well, back to where i started….
 The lower case letters are inferior or not as important as the capital ones.
 But they still have a place and participate in the process.
 And Upper Case Letters Start Words, Proper Names and Places, and Denote Significance. (see what i did with the upper case letters there?!).

 Oh – and let’s not forget how the lower case letters always FOLLOW the upper case.
 So you might say that i am following I, which is obviously NOT ME.